dotwebstack/dotwebstack-framework/README.md

 In the `resource` folder of your project there should be a properties file (`application.yml`), and a `config` folder.
 The config folder contains a GraphQL schema file (`schema.graphqls`) and adapter files for the specific frontend and backend.
 The frontend adapter files contain the rules to get from a frontend request to the GraphQL core and back from the GraphQL core to a frontend response.
-The backend adapter files contain the rules to generate a backend specific query from GraphQL and read a GraphQL result from the query response.
+The backend adapter files are defined in a folder called `model` and contain the rules to generate a backend specific query from GraphQL and read a GraphQL result from the query response.
 See the specific frontend and backend modules to find out how to configure them.

 ## Release